Writing a business plan? Check out our Biz Plan Generator to help you through the process.

 Having a financial plan is important whether you’re in the business planning stage, or your business is up and running.
-Creating this plan can seem like an intimidating process, but this tool is here to help.
+Writing a financial plan can seem like an intimidating process, but this tool is here to help.

 A financial plan is simply a collection of information about your business or organization that helps you plan for the future.
 To complete a financial plan you need to compile information from your budget, sales records, inventory, and financial reports.
 This data will provide the foundation for a forecast that will outline the business’s performance in coming years.